-- If I called right now for a routine visit, how soon could I be seen?
+- If you called right now for a routine visit, how soon could you be seen?

 - How much time is allowed for a routine visit?

-- Will the doctor discuss health problems over the phone or by email?
+- Will the doctor discuss health problems over the phone or online?

 - What hospitals does the doctor use?